ashish98-y/nexusinstallation/README.md

         "disable-legacy-registry":true
      }

-    here 3.14.245.92 is the public ip of nexus server and its port
+    here 3.14.245.92 is the public ip of nexus server and its port 8081 is the default port of nexus

     sudo service docker restart
     sudo docker login -u admin -p sowdha1965 3.14.245.92:8083